$60 Intro, Getting Started, & Studio Etiquette

 - Minimize caffeine intake and balance with purposeful hydration with electrolytes

-One of the key components to feeling well during and after a hot yoga class is to ensure your body is adequately hydrated.
+An essential component to feeling well during and after a hot yoga class is to ensure your body is adequately hydrated.
 If you think that 8 glasses of water each day is all you need, please read the below points.
-Our friend and fellow student Jae Steel, = BHSc (Mwf) RHN shares these hydration tips with us
+Our friend and fellow student Jae Steel, = BHSc (Mwf) RHN shares these hydration tips with us:

 - Coconut water can be a great choice as it contains an impressive amount of potassium (which is needed for muscle contractions and nervous system functions, as well as regulating fluid balance), is a natural source of sodium (which is like potassium’s partner in crime) and carbohydrates (you know, energy!).
 If you’ve tried coconut water before and didn’t like it, try a few more brands — the taste can vary quite a bit.

 - A less pricey option is to find a natural electrolyte powder you like — we carry the local whole-foods brand Superieur Electrolytes at the front desk.
 (If you haven’t tried it yet, do!
 We have single-serving sachets and 70-serving containers in 🍉 🍇 and 🍋 / 🍊.
 Their tagline is “farma not pharma” as all their ingredients are naturally sourced, and so so delicious).

 - Or if DIY is your thing, just add 1-2 tbsp of raw honey, maple syrup, or coconut sugar + 1 tsp high-quality calcium-magnesium powder + ⅛-¼ tsp pink Himalayan salt or grey sea salt to one liter of water or chilled herb tea (ginger or nettle are great choices).

 - Avoid conventional sports drinks that contain glucose-fructose or sucrose syrup and artificial dyes.
 They’re tough on your liver and promote inflammation in the body